 There are many reasons why people come for counselling, yet perhaps the most important one is that you feel you need it.
-If something is bothering you, it can be helpful to talk to someone who will listen with a view to valuing and understanding your experience.
+If you are feeling stuck, unhappy or unfulfilled in life, confused, anxious, stressed or depressed, counselling can help.

 What happens in an individual counselling session?